Faculty Advisor: Mr. Rodger Cilley

-Faculty Adviser: Mr. Dan LaVallee
+Faculty Advisor: Mr. Dan LaVallee

-The chess club is 5 time state champions (1999, 2000, 2001, 2011, and 2015) and has finished runner's up several times in the past decade, including 2018.
+The chess club is 5-time state champions (1999, 2000, 2001, 2011, and 2015) and has finished runner's up several times in the past decade, including 2018.
 We have been very competitive for three decades and no team wants to face the Stags across the board.

 The club starts in November and practices are typically on Wednesdays and Thursdays.
 Competitions are scheduled with both scholastic and adult players over the winter and the state championship is in early March at UMO.

 Advisor: Mr. Keith Anctil

 The Cheverus Drama Society produces and performs three stage productions every year.
 We perform a non-musical play in the Fall season. we compete in the MPA One Act Festival in the Winter season, and in the Spring season, we perform a musical.
 With a flexible rehearsal schedule, the Cheverus Drama Society encourages participation on all levels.
 Students are engaged in scenic, lighting and sound design, set construction and painting, costuming, stage management, acting, writing, hair/make-up, props and tech.
 In short, students can get experience in ALL aspects of creating a fully staged production!
 In the last 4 years, the Cheverus One Act team has won their Regional competition and advanced to the State Finals twice.
 No prior theater experience is needed to participate in the Cheverus Drama Society.
 You only need some creativity and a willingness to have fun!

 The mission of the Cheverus Civil Rights Team is to foster a safe learning environment, one that is free of bias-motivated harassment and violence.
 In an ongoing effort to address these issues, the team works on several projects throughout the year.